This Pressure Cooker Thai Coconut Chicken, which first marinates in a Lemongrass, Coconut, Cilantro marinade is very tender, fragrant and delicious.

 Here is your handy printable recipe:

-- ¾ cup Unsweetened Coconut Milk (shake well before opening)
+- 3/4 cup Coconut Milk shake well before opening

-- Add the ginger, scallion, lemon zest, garlic, cilantro, coconut milk, Stubb’s Pork Marinade, soy sauce, brown sugar and salt to the food processor and pulse a few times to combine.
+- Add the ginger, scallion, lemon grass, lemon zest, garlic, cilantro, coconut milk, Stubb’s Pork Marinade, soy sauce, brown sugar and salt to the food processor and pulse a few times to combine.

 - Place chicken in a container or bag and pour marinade over.
 Seal tightly and place in refrigerator overnight (or at least three hours).
 Turn the container over, every so often, until ready to use.